DivingIvan/Pi-Pico-LCARS/README.md

 This project is a Raspberry Pi Pico RP2040 based temperature/humidity/atmospheric pressure/air quality/UV monitor with an LCARS style user interface.

+# IMPORTANT NOTE

+**The boot.py script file is an optional file.
+This Python script will run on every boot.
+When executed, the root filesystem will be mounted so that CircuitPython can write to it.
+This script file allows files to be saved to the flash drive through CircuitPython code.
+The Pi Pico LCARS code will save a list of historic atmospheric pressure readings in order to allow the pressure trend graph to be drawn.
+This can only be done if the filesystem is writable.
+If you do not wish to save these readings, this boot.py script file is not required.**

+**HOWEVER - Allowing the CircuitPython code to write to the filesystem means that USB write access will be disabled.
+Thus, you will no longer be able to edit the code using the CircuitPython editor or by other means.
+Furthermore, you will be unable to delete or rename the boot.py file using file manager.**

+**The boot.py file contains instructions in the code comments as to how to regain access to the filesystem through USB.**

 ![LCARS](https://github.com/DivingIvan/Pi-Pico-LCARS/blob/main/PXL_20210609_073804950.jpg "LCARS")
 ![LCARS Display](https://github.com/DivingIvan/Pi-Pico-LCARS/blob/main/PXL_20210609_073912946.jpg "LCARS Display")